awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-key-pairs.rst

 ===================

-To create a key pair, call the |ec2client|'s :methodname:`createKeyPair` method with a :aws-java-class:`CreateKeyPairRequest <services/ec2/model/CreateKeyPairRequest>` that contains the key's name.
+To create a key pair, call the |ec2client|'s :methodname:`createKeyPair` method with a :aws-java-class-prev:`CreateKeyPairRequest <services/ec2/model/CreateKeyPairRequest>` that contains the key's name.

 **Imports**